TrialsNest

 Sponsor-safe context

-Reporting and visibility are designed around aggregate progress, blockers, and next steps rather than broad patient-level exposure.
+Reporting is designed around aggregate progress, blockers, and next steps rather than broad patient-level exposure.

 Common questions

-What teams ask before a walkthrough.
+What teams ask before a product call.

 Does TrialsNest make final clinical trial eligibility decisions?

-No. TrialsNest supports patient discovery, prescreening organization, workflow visibility, and site follow-up.
+No. TrialsNest supports patient discovery, prescreening organization, queue review, and site follow-up.
 Authorized research sites and study teams make final eligibility, screening, and enrollment decisions.

 How does this connect with the rest of the TrialsNest workflow?